szokeptr/homebridge-tradfri-plugin/README.md

 # Installation

 1. Install homebridge using: `npm install -g homebridge`
-2. Install this plugin using: `npm install -g homebridge-tradfri`
+2. Install this plugin using: `npm install -g homebridge-tradfri-plugin`
 3. Update your configuration file.
 See the sample below.

 # Configuration